By Ryan Walsh

 Although his time in the rap arena has been relatively short, Gambino's dramatic background transposed well into showmanship.
 In his song "You See Me", Gambino recited a chain of unrelenting references with a synthesis of stimuli both audio and visual.
 Against a backdrop of his own lyrics, Gambino assaulted the mic, spewing at a speed comparable to Twista and Busta Rhymes.
-Gambino is quick flex his verbal muscles to confirm that he is "a black star/ in a black car/ with a black card".
+Gambino is quick to flex his verbal skill to confirm that he is indeed "a black star/ in a black car/ with a black card".

 What separates Gambino, however, from other punchline rappers is his ability to use finesse over the English language to convey lewd messages.
 Language like "She's an overachiever, cause all she do is suck seed," is infinitly more resonant than a crude oral sex reference.